mc-hamster/yado/README.md

 4. In progress
  1. USB Interface to configure all settings ...
 In progress
  2. Web Admin Interface for configuration ...
 Not started
+ 3. JSON REST API to open/close door ...
+Not started
  3. ...
 And more!

 ## To build code: